 i wondered why my mother was drawing lotuses on the kitchen floor as i slid backwards and lay on the stone. were there lotuses in the pond?

 the pond. i’d never seen the pond. yet it was always there, deep and filled with long green reeds at the bottom. my father learnt to swim in it. he used to love looking at the water lily deep pond plants. it was right here beside the pavilion. in fact, the stone seats had always been called “the sitting room by the the pond” or simply “by the pond”. so even though soon after i was born they’d filled the pond and sold the land on the advice of a wily cousin, the water still rippled across the surface, the reeds slipped around your ankles winding up; they caught your shin and pulled you right down. houses stood where the pond once was, a road cut through and cars drove up to shining new porticoes. but nothing could drown the memory of the pond.

-the wily cousin bought most of the once pond land at the price of water, as they say: a nice bengali phrase for very inexpensive. everyone felt clever whispering this in the middle of the story they were telling about the grand past of the home, about the ascent of my grand grandfather as a highly respected lawyer, about the lineage which could be traced all the way back for fourteen generations, the sprawling fruit gardens around the house, the huge festivals, the weddings that went on for days, the royal tantrums thrown by my great grandmother if the trousseau from the new bride’s home wasn’t worthy enough: people had the grace to look embarrassed, even if mildly, about that last thing. somewhere along the way the pond came up… then the cousin, and “joler dor”, the price of water.
+the wily cousin bought most of the once pond land at the price of water, as they say: a nice bengali phrase for very inexpensive. everyone felt clever whispering this in the middle of the story they were telling about the grand past of the home, about the ascent of my great grandfather as a highly respected lawyer, about the lineage which could be traced all the way back for fourteen generations, the sprawling fruit gardens around the house, the huge festivals, the weddings that went on for days, the royal tantrums thrown by my great grandmother if the trousseau from the new bride’s home wasn’t worthy enough: people had the grace to look embarrassed, even if mildly, about that last thing. somewhere along the way the pond came up… then the cousin, and “joler dor”, the price of water.

 no one spoke of the sprites that played in the pond, the ships that sailed to distant lands, the ogre with the scraggly beard, and the lotuses.